Klang (city): Transportation

-Klang is served by six commuter stations that constitute the Port Klang Line of the KTM Komuter system, namely Bukit Badak, Kampung Raja Uda, Klang, Teluk Pulai, Teluk Gadong and Pelabuhan Klang stations.
+Klang is served by six commuter stations that constitute the Port Klang Line of the KTM Komuter system, namely Bukit Badak, Kampung Raja Uda, Klang, Teluk Pulai, Teluk Gadong, and Pelabuhan Klang stations.

-By the end of 2025, Klang is expected to be connected to the LRT Shah Alam transit line.
+Klang is also served by the LRT Shah Alam transit line, with stations from Bandar Baru Klang to its terminus, Johan Setia, located within the city.

 Klang is connected to the rest of the Klang Valley via the Federal Highway, the New Klang Valley Expressway (NKVE), South Klang Valley Expressway (SKVE), the North Klang Straits Bypass (New North Klang Straits Bypass) as well as the KESAS Highway.
 The West Coast Expressway (WCE) currently under construction, will run between Changkat Jering, Perak and Klang-Banting, Selangor.
 The construction is expected to be fully completed by early 2025.

-Klang is also served by the RapidKL bus route.
+Klang is served by the RapidKL bus route.
 Klang Sentral acts as a terminal for long-distance buses and taxis in northern Klang.
 There is a non-stop hourly bus service every day from and to KLIA2 to Klang, and the embarkation point is located at the AEON Bukit Tinggi Shopping Centre.
 Smart Selangor Bus Programme was established by the Selangor State Government to provide an efficient and high quality free public transportation service to its citizens.